davidsneighbour/kollitsch.dev/content/components/hugo-debug/index.md

 {{</* debugprint param="bla" */>}} <!-- debugs .Params.bla -->
 ```

-Debugging from within Markdown requires very explicit configuration in the shortcode template.
+Debugging from within Markdown requires explicit configuration in the shortcode template.
 [Open a new issue](https://github.com/davidsneighbour/hugo-debug/issues/new) if you require a specific debugging subject.

 ### Debug from your layout file into the CLI/server log